Medical School Admissions FAQs

 Three Medical School Starts Each Year

 AUC enrolls three classes each year: in January, May, and September.
-This rolling admissions process means that students who want to start medical school don’t need to wait for the typical medical school admission cycle of some US and Canadian medical schools—your son or daughter can apply for the term that makes the most sense for his/her life circumstances.
+This rolling admissions medical school application process means that students who want to start medical school don’t need to wait for the typical medical school admission cycle of some US and Canadian medical schools—your son or daughter can apply for the term that makes the most sense for his/her life circumstances.

 Admissions Requirements at AUC